GSA/api-documentation-template/README.md

 It is also helpful to put a link on the "Code" tab of your GitHub repo to the working docs page (see above for example).
 Notice that you should add "/api-docs/" to the location that GitHub generates, to find the home page of your doco.

-## Note About Swagger
+## Note About The API Calls
-This example contains a demonstration of the Swagger UI to provide interactive sample calls to the API.
-This is based on the [Open API Specification](http://swagger.io/specification/) for modeling the API.
-Other options for API modeling include [RAML](http://raml.org/), [API Blueprint](https://apiblueprint.org/), and several more.
+The "API Calls" tab of this documentation is a demonstration of the Swagger UI to provide interactive sample calls to the API.
+Most of this resides in the "console" sub-folder.

+This is using the [Open API Specification](http://swagger.io/specification/).
+Other options provide similar modeling and tooling, including [RAML](http://raml.org/), [API Blueprint](https://apiblueprint.org/), and several more.

 ## Helping us improve
 Please feel free to add issues and pull requests for any recommendations you think would be worthwhile for all users of the template.